Editing Controls

 It was designed to be mnemonic not ergonomic.
 Tools you never use were right under your fingers on the keyboard taking up expensive real estate.

 On the other hand, common things (like making an edit…) required multiple keystrokes or were hidden away completely.
 However, when I redefined the shortcut key layout to the Avid one FCP7 suddenly became much faster to work with.
+This is still an issue with Premiere and FCP (though to a lesser extent now).

-The layout has large timeline movements/jumps/actions on your left hand and fine/trimming movements on your right.
+Broadly, the layout has large movements/jumps/actions on your left hand and fine/trimming movements on your right.
 It’s a fast way to edit, reducing dependency on the mouse.
 I even remember some old hands who never touched the mouse.
 Instead they used the frame jump command to navigate the timeline.
 It’s weird to think I’ve now been using Avid for longer than they would have then.
 By a decade.

 For example, there are two sets of mark in / mark out keys.
 One set for each hand so your fingers are always close to them (E and R as well as I and O).